sagedemage/neovim-config/readme.md

 ```

 ## Install rust-analyzer Language Server Binary
-Install rust-analyzer binary for it to work with rust-tools plugin
+You must install rust-analyzer binary for it to work with rust-tools plugin

 Make local bin directory
 ```